Water supply and sanitation in Zimbabwe: WASH sector

+UNICEF Zimbabwe's Annual Report from 2023 also showed validation and commitment to the WASH sector, which included a "national budget estimate for adequate WASH services in health care facilities."
+UNICEF reached hundreds of thousands of people with "climate resilient, basic, safe water through risk-informed planning, multi-use systems and capacity building for sustainability."
+They also reached tens of thousands of people with basic sanitation services, including their demand-led sanitation approach and in emergency situations, as well as safe water from water trucking in cholera-affected areas, and "life-saving WASH supplies such as household water storage and treatment chemicals."

 Environmental concerns

 As a result of mining, industry, large scale unsustainable agriculture, and somewhat lax and unenforced pollution laws, many rivers and lakes in Zimbabwe are polluted.
 This has made drinking and bathing in these rivers and lakes unsafe.
 In particular the water of several rivers that go through the Marange diamond fields in eastern Zimbabwe has been so polluted that it has killed livestock that drank it and given rashes to bathers.
 Another area of Zimbabwe with especially high levels of water pollution is Harare and its nearby suburbs.
 This is due to the large population of Harare, decrepit and broken sewage systems, and mismanagement by government agencies designated to enforce environmental and water quality regulations.
 Fortunately, there are programs in place that inspect the quality of the water of many of the major rivers as well as gauging stations that measure the water supply levels of Zimbabwe's dams.